Liberty vs. Old Dominion NCAA Football Odds, Plays and Insights | September 18, 2021

 - Blake Watson has 55 yards on 15 carries (55.0 ypg).

-- Stone Smartt has three catches, leading his team with 26 yards (26.0 ypg) this season.
+- Stone Smartt has three catches and paces his team with 26 receiving yards (26.0 ypg).

-- Jordan Bly has also contributed with 25 yards on three catches.
-He averages 25.0 receiving yards per game this year.
+- Jordan Bly has also contributed with three catches for 25 yards this year.
+He averages 25.0 receiving yards per game.

-- Zack Kuntz has caught three passes for 19 yards, averaging 19.0 yards per game this year.
+- Zack Kuntz has 19 receiving yards on three receptions, averaging 19.0 yards per game.